Three Outside Up Patterns

 A three outside up pattern consists of four candlesticks that form near support levels.
-The 1st candle is bearish, the 2nd is a bigger bullish candle that forms a bullish engulfing, and the other 2 candles form higher highs.
-Typically, the 4th candle forms a bullish reversal pattern.
+The first candle is bearish, the second is a bigger bullish candle that forms a bullish engulfing, and the other two candles form higher highs.
+Typically, the fourth candle forms a bullish reversal pattern.

 Three outside up patterns form over a span of three days.
 The first two days form another bullish reversal pattern and the third day confirms it.

 You need a trend in place to be able to reverse it.
 For the three outside up pattern there should be a downtrend in place.
 The downtrend may not be a long term one.
 Sometimes a couple days is all it needs.

 Then the first candlestick forms.
 It’s a small bearish candle that continues with the current downtrend.

 Next a second candlestick forms.
 This one is a long bullish one.
 It engulfs the real body of the first candle.
 Which is known as the bullish engulfing pattern.
 In other words, it opened lower and closed higher than the previous candle.

 Lastly, the third candlestick is another bullish candlestick.
 This one confirms the new trend that’s in place.

 Three outside up patterns are telling you that the bulls are done letting the bears have control.
 While the first candlestick of the pattern is apart of the downtrend in place, change is coming.

 The second day the bulls come in and take the bears out.
 They completely engulf the previous day but it doesn’t start the day that way.
 It opens lower than the previous day making you believe the trend will continue.
 The boom, the bulls come in and take over.